 Most species have simple, narrow leaves and abundant flowers that come in many shapes and colors.
-Carnations are often spicily fragrant and long blooming, making them perfect for bouquets and gardens.
+These plants are often spicily fragrant and long blooming, making them perfect for bouquets and gardens.
 They are valued for their beauty, charm, clove-like scent and long-lasting freshness.

-This beautiful flower has rich history and is deeply embedded in symbolism.
+Dianthus has rich history and is deeply embedded in symbolism.

-Dianthus is considered as the flower of the gods, a divine flower.
+This beautiful flower is considered as the flower of the gods, a divine flower.

-Interesting facts about Dianthus:
+Interesting facts about Dianthus

 Carnation has been brewed into tea and used as a remedy to reduce fever, stomach aches, chest congestion, female hormonal imbalances and to restore energy.